 IT‘S FATHER’S DAY: 11 Qualities of a Strong Father

-West Angeles Church of God In Christ is committed to developing and nurturing strong, resilient families, and today, we focus on fathers.
-Below, the West Angeles Counseling Center, under the leadership of Presiding Bishop Charles Edward Blake, Sr. and Dr. Paula Litt, has compiled a list of 11 qualities which can help a man to develop into a strong, noble father.
+West Angeles Church of God In Christ is committed to developing and nurturing strong, resilient families, and this weekend, we focus on fathers.
+Below, the West Angeles Counseling Center, under the leadership of Presiding Bishop Charles Edward Blake, Sr. and Dr. Paula Litt, has compiled a list of 11 qualities that can help a man to develop into a strong, noble father.

 “We continually ask God to fill you with the knowledge of His will through all the wisdom and understanding that the Spirit gives, so that you may live a life worthy of the Lord and please Him in every way: bearing fruit in every good work, growing in the knowledge of God.” – Colossians 1:9-10